kevinz/resume/resume.md

     -   Design and implement system infrastructure,co-create a Service-oriented framework.
     -   Design and implement artifact construction and deployment standard based on Apache Maven.
-    -   System Performance optimization,mainly about jvm.
+    -   System Performance optimization,mainly about Linux and jvm.
     -   Lead troubleshooting team fighting for emergency issues and bugs.
     -   Outstanding Engineer,1st half 2009.